 - Read the answers in the Smart answer key and mark your score.

-- Record your score in the Study Diary, and add your own notes to remind yourself of things you would like to focus on next time you practise.
+- Record your score in the Study Diary, and add your own notes to remind yourself of things you would like to focus on next time you practice.

 Keep track of your progress